Search

 Impact

-The project will provide the foundation for the Blue Denmark to reduce environmental and climate impact in Danish and Greenlandic waters to help support the green transformation.
+The project will provide the foundation for the Blue Denmark to reduce environmental and climate impact in Danish and Greenlandic waters to help support the green transition.

 News / coverage